cyyxeia/student-enrollment-system/README.md

 5. run git add . (including the period)
 6. run 'git status' to check your changes
 7. run 'git commit -m "your commit message here"'
+8. run 'git push'
+- if 'git push' is not working then 'git pull' first.